ayalamanchili/chili-identity/office-master/office-doc/src/site/markdown/office/timesheets/employee-leave-request.md

 PTO Available 10 hours
 you have taken leave for 60 hours submit
- - vacation request for 40 hours
+ - PTO request for 10 hours
- - pto request for 10 hours
+ - Vacation request for 40 hours
- - unpaid request for 10 hours
+ - balanse as Unpaid request for 10 hours
 ```